McLeodMoores/xl4j/docs/debugging.md

 ![Ninth image](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/missing-function-8.png)

-This is because the `@XLFunction` annotation takes precedence over the `@XLFunctions`, which prevents the same method from being registered twice.
+This is because the `@XLFunction` annotation takes precedence over `@XLFunctions`, which prevents the same method from being registered twice.
 The `apply` method has been registered as `Schedule.GenerateForwardNMonthsSchedule`.
 Using this function name, the schedule can be generated.

 ![Tenth image](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/fixed-function-2.png)

 ![Eleventh image](https://github.com/McLeodMoores/xl4j/blob/master/docs/images/successful-call-1.png)

-As we don't intend to call the `andThen` method for this calculator, we've removed the class-level annotation:
+As we don't intend to call the `andThen` method for this calculator, we've removed the class-level annotation and added an annotation for the constructor (very important: the object can't be constructed otherwise):

 ``` java
 /**